 Here, we will expand on some visible and non-visible warning signs all of which require close investigations and paying attention to things you wouldn’t usually notice unless you step into the shoes of Sherlock Holmes or a McKinney handyman!

 Most holes in drywall are probably familiar to you, whether you decided to remove a TV mount or pictures on the wall or you accidentally punctured a hole with a piece of furniture.
-Determining the severity of this type of damage can vary because it’s self-made, so you can rule out that any underlying issues are behind the damage unless you accidentally hit some important wires.
+Determining the severity of this type of damage can vary because it’s self-made, so you can rule out any underlying issues behind the damage unless you accidentally hit some important wires.

 Nail pops: It’s important to keep in mind that random nail holes can be a sign of concern.
 A small bulge on the drywall surface suggests that an interior movement has loosened the joint compound that was originally covering the nail.
 A visible nail head is usually no sign of concern and nothing our McKinney drywall repair experts haven’t seen.
 While a DIY professional will likely tap the nail back down using a hammer, your McKinney handyman recommends giving your drywall more support by inserting two additional drywall screws—one about an inch above the affected area and one below.